rhargreaves/zx-spec/README.md

 ## Usage

 The framework has been written with the [Pasmo assembler](http://pasmo.speccy.org/pasmodoc.html).
-It could well work with other assemblers although I've not tried it.
+Simply grab the source in `src` and include `zx-spec.asm` to write tests:

 ```asm
 include src/zx-spec.asm